thunderbird/webext-docs/accounts.rst

 .. api-member::
    :name: :permission:`accountsRead`

-   See your mail accounts and their folders
+   See your mail accounts, their identities and their folders

 .. rst-class:: api-permission-info